Oakland University: Operations

 Oakland University Art Gallery is wholly part of Oakland University.
-Its exhibitions and operations are funded through a variety of university, foundation, and individual contributions.

-The gallery is open to the public.
-There is no general admission fee or special charge for exhibitions.

 Athletics

 "OU Fight" is the Oakland University fight song.
 Previously known as the Pioneers, the school's teams were renamed the Golden Grizzlies in 1998.

 Oakland University was used as a training camp for the Detroit Lions in 1989.

 Oakland University's men's soccer team became the first Oakland team to move past the first round of their sport's respective NCAA tournament in 2007.
+The men's basketball team defeated Kentucky in the 2024 NCAA Tournament.

 Student life

 Although many of Oakland's students commute from surrounding areas, there are more than 3,000 who live on campus in a variety of residence halls and student apartments.
-The residence halls include Hillcrest Hall, Oak View Hall, Hamlin Hall, Vandenberg Hall, Hill House, Van Wagoner House, and Fitzgerald House.
+The residence halls include Hillcrest Hall, Oak View Hall, Hamlin Hall, Van Wagoner Hall, and Vandenberg Hall.
 Residential learning communities on Oakland University's campus include Scholars Tower and the Residential Honors College community.
 Eight additional buildings make up the George T. Matthews student apartments, and six major Tudor-style buildings house the Ann V. Nicholson student apartments, which were completed in 2002.

-Campus life is enhanced by more than 200 registered student organizations, ranging from cultural and religious groups to Greek organizations.
-Fraternities at Oakland University include Theta Chi, Sigma Pi, Tau Kappa Epsilon, Alpha Phi Alpha, Alpha Sigma Phi, Phi Mu Alpha Sinfonia, and Iota Phi Theta.
-Sororities include Alpha Delta Pi, Alpha Sigma Tau, Gamma Phi Beta, Phi Sigma Sigma, Sigma Alpha Iota, Sigma Sigma Sigma, Alpha Kappa Alpha, Delta Sigma Theta, Zeta Phi Beta, and Sigma Gamma Rho.
-The so-called Cottage District of campus, which consists of homes originally built for workers employed at the old Meadow Brook Estate, now contain fraternity and sorority houses.
-Additionally, the university owns an adjoining tract of land to the east of the main university campus, which was developed into a neighborhood in which many faculty members currently live.